Prostate Cancer Clinical Trials

 NGS and Prostate Cancer

 Next-Generation Sequencing (NGS) has revolutionized the identification of biomarkers for various cancers, including prostate cancer.
-NGS can analyze large segments of the genome quickly and accurately, helping to identify genetic mutations, alterations, and other biomarkers that can influence prostate cancer behavior, prognosis, and treatment response.
+NGS can analyze large segments of the genome quickly and accurately, helping to identify genetic mutations, alterations, and other biomarkers that can influence prostate cancer behavior, prognosis, and response.

 For prostate cancer, NGS can identify several types of biomarkers: